Man charged with DWI in crash that killed 2 mothers, 2 daughters on I-64

 A police dog also searched Henderson’s vehicle and found a small amount of marijuana and three empty wrapping paper packages.

-"It's not just drinking and driving, even legal drugs, can result in impairment, so you hate to have something like this serve as a lesson to everybody but hopefully people can look at this and understand that it's a serious deal," Lohmar said.
+"It's not just drinking and driving, any impairment — even legal drugs — can result in impairment.
+So, you hate to have something like this serve as a lesson to everybody, but hopefully people can look at this and understand that it's a serious deal," he said.

 RELATED: 4 people killed in crash on I-64 in St. Charles County were from Louisville, traveling for volleyball tournament